AdaCore/training_material/courses/spark_for_ada_programmers/3_spark_language.rst

 ====================

 -----------------------------
-Migrating from Ada to SPARK
+Migrating From Ada to SPARK
 -----------------------------

 * Analyzing the Ada code will point to SPARK violations